vonglasow/atoum-documentation/source/en/launch_test.rst

 Filters
 *******

-Once you have told to atoum :ref:`which files it must execute <files-to-execute>`, you will be able to filter what will really be executed.
+Once you have told to atoum :ref:`which files it must execute <fichiers-a-executer>`, you will be able to filter what will really be executed.

 .. _filtres-par-namespace: